cmdlabs/terraform-aws-vpc/README.md

 | secure_tier_subnet | Calculated CIDR range of the secure tier |

 ## Development
-Most of the terraform ecosystem doesnt yet support 0.12.
+Most of the terraform ecosystem doesn't yet support 0.12.
 You need to manually update Inputs/Outputs when you add variables until terraform-docs supports 0.12.